-As previously mentioned, we have completed our first climate accounting during 2023 for the fiscal year 2022.
+As previously mentioned, we have completed our third climate accounting for fiscal year 2024.
 This has provided us with insights into more tangible and measurable emissions, significantly increasing our awareness.
 Although we were already aware that certain deliveries we have are major contributors to emissions, it was beneficial for us to see it in a more concrete manner.
 We will implement a methodology to continue working on mapping our emissions as part of our daily operations.
+3